badtutta/CacheClean/README.md

           This script can determine the size of the user's profile and be used to perform a disk cleanup to free up space via CleanMgr.exe, as well as, backup of Microsoft Edge favorites to an html file.
 	  It will all perform the cleaning of the following caches...

 		        -  PowerBI
 			-  Teams
 			-  Outlook
 			-  OneDrive

+	  It will also back up favorites from the Edge browser

           Parameters:

           	  -ProfileSize = Determines disk space used by the user's profile -Clean = Cleans with default options
 		  -Options = Opens GUI and allows selection of more options to clean -MSTeams = Cleans Microsoft Teams cache